rmanderca/k2/README.md

 Share K2 with others using the link [builtonapex.com/k2](builtonapex.com/k2) which redirects here!

+## Project goal and focus

+K2 focuses on your ability to build a proof of concept (POC) or minimal viable product (MVP) in the shortest amount of time possible.
+It is a starting point for your application, it is not the end.

+Using K2 you will be able to build a basic monitized SAAS application in as little as a few hours that has the look and feel of any other application.

+K2 is not only a framework, it is a file layout and development methodology that enhances the productivity of developers.

 ## How to install K2 and set up folders for your new app

 * [How to install K2 updated - 9/17/22](https://youtu.be/b5jL91Kej7E)